LARHS members who are no longer with us, yet in our hearts forever.

 Earl E. Ford, 82, of Lincoln, passed away peacefully at home June 30, 2017.

 He was born May 22, 1935, in Omaha to George and Martha (Carpenter) Ford.

 Preceded in death by his parents; sisters, Patricia and Yvonne.

 Survived by brothers, Jerry and Dennis Ford; sons, Jory and Mark Ford; daughters, Lea Ann Smith and Wendy Blake; wife of 30 years, Merry Ford and blended family members, Christopher Holt, Alysha Holt (preceded in death) and Amber Ott; numerous grandchildren and great-grandchildren.

 Charles “Buzz” Buswell was a member and past president of our club.
 He was also a long time chair of our Annual Train Show, seeing through multiple locations from Pershing Arena to the current Lancaster Event Center.

 In our club he was also known for his kit-bashed and scratch built models.
 A club favorite was his outhouse on wheels for the maintenance crews to use.

 His smile and willingness to help others get into the hobby was his gift.
 “Have I got a deal for you!” was his trademark.
-His favorite railroads were the Duluth and Missabe Iron Range, and the CN.
+His favorite railroads were the “Duluth, Missabe & Iron Range”, and the Candian National.

 His Obituary is as follows: